 If that doesn’t work, you can pour some cooking oil on a cloth and rub it into the dried glue in a series of circular motions until the glue starts to come up.
-White spirit — or paint thinner — is another great tool, especially when trying to remove a lot of glue from a large surface.
+White spirit — or paint thinner — is another great tool, especially when removing a lot of glue from a large surface.
 Better yet, there’s no interaction between the paint thinner and the varnish, so you don’t have to worry about damaging the surface in the process.

 How do you remove glue from wood?
 A step-by-step walkthrough

-After all, you don’t want to simply pour the solution on and hope it gets the glue off — There are steps you must take and things you must do in order to successfully remove glue from wood.
+After all, you don’t want to simply pour the solution on and hope it gets the glue off — There are steps you must take and things you must do to successfully remove glue from wood.

 1.)
 Gently scrape

 Begin by gently scraping the excess glue off the surface with a credit card, a spatula, or another hard object without any sharp edges that could potentially scratch the wood.